Patechoc/GCP_memo/labs/lab_design_and_process_appserver_with_deployment_manager.md

 Return to the Cloud Shell tab in the browser.

-Create appserver environments for four organizations: development, load testing, security, and production, using the example below as a guide.
+Create appserver environments for four organizations using the example below as a guide.:

+* development,
+* load
+* testing,
+* security,
+* and
+* production,

 **Example**